 4. Use fertilizer for freshwater aquarium plants

 You can improve plant development by including an iron-based fertilizer that is safe for the fish.
-Search for uncommon moderate release fertilizers that are intended to help in freshwater aquarium plant development and growth.
+Search for moderate-release fertilizers that are intended to help in freshwater aquarium plants’ development and growth.
 Never make use of a phosphate fertilizer, as algae tend to grow vigorously on phosphates.

 Just a few of the easiest freshwater plants were listed.
 There are still many more aquarium plants that are appropriate for your aquarium.
 All the plant’s list doesn’t need any CO2 addition, elevated lighting or fertilizer supplement.
 Most will do well to battle algae and flourish in a low-tech setup.